grafana/grafana/docs/README.md

 ## Deploy changes to grafana.com

-When a PR is merged to main with changes in the `docs/sources` directory, those changes are automatically synced to the grafana/website repo and published to the staging site.
+When a PR is merged with changes in the `docs/sources` directory, those changes are automatically synced by a GitHub action (`.github/workflows/publish.yml`) to the grafana/website repo.

-Generally, someone from marketing will publish to production each day: so as long as the sync is successful your docs edits will be published.
-Alternatively, you can refer to [publishing to production](https://github.com/grafana/website#publishing-to-production-grafanacom) if you'd like to do it yourself.
+* A PR that targets the `main` branch syncs to the `content/docs/grafana/next` directory in the `website` repository, and publishes to `https://grafana.com/docs/grafana/next/`.
+* A PR targeting the `latest/current` release branch syncs to the `content/docs/grafana/latest` directory in the `website` repository, and publishes to `https://grafana.com/docs/grafana/latest/`.

+Once the sync is complete, the website will automatically publish to production - no further action is needed.